magicleon94/C-TCP-Socket-Wrapper/README.md

 A simple wrapper for sockets in C++.

 ## Why
 During the development of a personal project I had to use sockets in C++.
-Instead of writing all the cluttering code, I decided to write a simple wrapper for future reuse.
+Instead of writing all the cluttering code, I decided to write a simple wrapper for future reuse.<br>
-The class `MagicSocket` implements all the classic socket functions but at an higher level.
+The class `MagicSocket` implements all the classic socket functions but at an higher level.<br>

 ## Example code